kriss3/ASP.NETCore2_Practice/README.md

 xUnit recently released xUnit v3 and I want to use this opportunity to exlore this version + AutoFixture Library and explore the usage of FakeItEasy library.

 ## Notes:
-First this first.
-Currently, contollers call directly types and function to store, retrieve and update objects from in-memory storage.
+First thing, first.
+Update to the solution as API went offline due to Aurelia Subscription ended.
 I'm changing this to using proper services and DTOs to be able to fully take advantage of testing capabilities of AutoFixture/FakeItEasy.